madshall/react-data-subscription/README.md

 - `isLoaded: boolean` - `true` if there's no error and request was successfull.
 Usually means that its payload contains the response data.
 - `isError: boolean` - `true` if there's an error while making this request
 - `isFinished: boolean` - `true` if either `isLoaded` or `isError` is `true`.
 - `payload: object` - response body if there was no error.
-Default: `null`,
+Default: `undefined`,
 - `error: object` - error detail if there was an error.
-Default: `null`.
+Default: `undefined`.
 - `refresh: function` - a function that triggers re-fetch of data no matter what.

 # HOW-TOs